beflagrant/chatty/stimulus-reflex-experiments.md

 # A Brief Study of Stimulus Reflex

 This post continues our exploration of Reactive Rails tools with [StimulusReflex](https://docs.stimulusreflex.com/) and its underlying library [CableReady](https://cableready.stimulusreflex.com/).
-This is the (third?) post in the series--if you need to catch up you can:
+This is the third post in the series--if you need to catch up you can:

 * [Getting to Reactive Rails]()
 * [Reactive Rails from Bare Bones]()